BulBul-Studios/AlphaIt/README.md

 >
 > a!vote - Sends a link to vote for the bot.
 >
-> a!userinfo - Sends infomation about the specifed user.
+> a!userinfo - Sends information about the specified user.
 >
-> a!serverinfo - Sends infomation about the server this command is ran in.
+> a!serverinfo - Sends information about the server that this command is run in.
 >
-> a!roleinfo - Sends infomation about the specifed role.
+> a!roleinfo - Sends information about the specified role.